 What are the sources of sulphur dioxide in outside air?

-- oil and gas industry;
+- Oil and gas industry

-- pulp and paper production.
+- Pulp and paper production

 Who is at the highest risk of sulphur dioxide exposure?

-Children who have been chronically exposed to sulphur dioxide may also develop more breathing problems as they get older.
+If you breathe air that contains sulphur dioxide, you may absorb it into your body through your nose and lungs.
 Sulphur dioxide can be life-threatening if you are exposed to very high levels.
-These life-threatening levels rarely occur in community settings and are mainly seen in work settings where sulphur dioxide is used.
+These life-threatening levels rarely occur in community settings.
+They are mainly seen in work settings where sulphur dioxide is used or directly generated.

 How can you reduce the risk of exposure to sulphur dioxide?

 You should limit your exposure during times of elevated concentrations of air pollution.
 Try to exercise when concentrations of air pollution is lower.
 Avoid outdoor sources of sulphur dioxide and stay indoors with windows closed.
 Also reduce indoor sources of sulphur dioxide, including tobacco smoke, matches and unvented gas stoves.